524D/mzrecal/README.md

 The resulting executable program can then be found at `~/go/bin/mzrecal`.

 # Input and output
-mzrecal uses file formats specified by the Proteomics Standards Initiative (PSI), notably [mzML](http://www.psidev.info/mzML) and [mzIdentML](http://www.psidev.info/mzidentml).
+mzRecal uses file formats specified by the Proteomics Standards Initiative (PSI), notably [mzML](http://www.psidev.info/mzML) and [mzIdentML](http://www.psidev.info/mzidentml).

 For recalibration, a peak-picked mzML file and corresponding